rlipscombe/xerus/squirrel/bytecode/cnut/index.md

 The bytecode format is spookily similar to Lua's, including the order of the parts.

 Squirrel literals are referred to as constants in Lua.
+Squirrel only seems to use them for strings, though it stores the full object.
+Lua apparently allows them to be used for integers, etc., as well.
 Squirrel outers are Lua upvalues.

 http://files.catwell.info/misc/mirror/lua-5.2-bytecode-vm-dirk-laurie/lua52vm.html